 cassandra.yaml file.
 At a minimum you

 should consider setting the following properties:

-seeds: a comma separated list of the IP addresses of your cluster seeds.
+seeds: A comma separated list of the IP addresses of your cluster seed nodes.

 Changing the location of directories

 The following yaml properties control the location of directories:

 data_file_directories: One or more directories where data files, like SSTables are located.

 commitlog_directory: The directory where commitlog files are located.